FraserThompson/dunedinsound.com/src/content/blog/2018-08-04-the-all-seeing-hand-on-their-new-album/index.md

 title: 'The All Seeing Hand on their new album and more'
 date: 2018-08-03T19:00:00.000Z
 tags:
-    - interview
-    - the_all_seeing_hand
+  - Interview
+  - The All Seeing Hand
 author: 'Fraser Thompson'
 background_position: center
 background_size: cover
 description: 'At the Cook last Friday Wellington based indescribable trio The All Seeing Hand did what they do best.'
-media:
-    'The All Seeing Hand': {machine_name: the_all_seeing_hand}
 cover: ./cover.jpg
 ---

 At the Cook last Friday Wellington based indescribable trio The All Seeing Hand did what they do best.

 Set to a backdrop of RGB LEDs they transported the audience to a dystopian future of broken systems and syntactical errors.
 Also in this world was a uniformed commander wearing something reminiscent of an 18th century naval captain, a polyphonic wizard with samplers beneath his palms, and the searing scent of Sichuan peppercorn.

 It was an experience not to be forgotten, and marks the start of The All Seeing Hands’ national release tour for their fifth album Syntax Error.
 It continues down the path they’ve been forging since 2011, but it feels thematically almost like the path has become corrupted.
 Where their 2016 release Sand to Glass was about the growth a civilisation, Syntax Error could be about its downfall.
 And it feels uncomfortably familiar.

 <center><iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1396190530/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://the-all-seeing-hand.bandcamp.com/album/syntax-error">Syntax Error by The All Seeing Hand</a></iframe></center>